dolma012/CommunityDetection/README.md

 ## Requirements:
 a.
-Python and Spark to implement all tasks.
+Python and Spark to implement all tasks.\n
 b.
-Spark DataFrame and GraphFrames library for task1
+Spark DataFrame and GraphFrames library for task1\n
 c.
-ONLY Spark RDD and standard Python libraries for task2
+ONLY Spark RDD and standard Python libraries for task2\n

 ## 2.3 Programming Environment
 Python 3.9.12 and Spark 3.2.1